h2floh/SecureAzure/SSL/README.md

 ```

 ## Create Service Principal (for test in local container)
-You should use managed identity within Azure
+You should use managed identity within Azure.
 You can login into Azure CLI with your user and execute the apps in that context without the principal
 ```bash
 az ad sp create-for-rbac --name securewebapp
 ```